To make this site work properly, we sometimes place small data files called cookies on your device.

-Currency in Egypt:
+Currency of Egypt:

 Egypt's currency is Egyptian pound (referred by LE - Livre Egyptienne) and one LE is equal to 100 piasters, or genaeh in Arabic.
 You will find 25 and 50 piaster notes and various sized coins down to the 5 piasters.
-At present $1 dollar is equivalent to about 17.5 Egyptian pound
+At present $1 dollar is equivalent to about 17.5 Egyptian pounds.

 In Egypt, most of the banks are open from Sunday to Thursday, from 0830 to 1400, though banks at major entry points, like airports, are open 24 hours daily.

 Note: Most of the major credit/debit cards, such as American Express, MasterCard, Visa, all Euro cards and JCB, are widely accepted in various hotels and shops.
 If you want to use an ATM, most accept Visa, MasterCard and Cirrus cards.
 If you can't find an ATM in your vicinity, you can still obtain cash if you go to any of the Misr Bank branches.
 But do note: banks are unwilling to accept $100 notes issued before 1992.
 If you wish to convert your currency, you can use $US, £UK or Euros, as they are accepted in many banks and other places.
 TIP: Don't change your $, £ or Euro until you arrive in Egypt – the conversion rate is much better here!

 Another important point is that Scottish pounds and Irish punts are not accepted by Egypt Banks!
 You will find plenty of banks at the airport and several foreign currency exchange offices.
 Your duty-free goods must be purchased within 48 hours after arrival.